MicrosoftDocs/architecture-center/docs/guide/azure-sandbox/azure-sandbox.md

   - developer-tools
 ---

-# #AzureSandbox
+# Azure Sandbox

-\#AzureSandbox is a collection of inter-dependent [cloud computing](https://azure.microsoft.com/overview/what-is-cloud-computing) configurations for implementing common [Microsoft Azure](https://azure.microsoft.com/overview/what-is-azure/) services on a single [subscription](https://learn.microsoft.com/azure/azure-glossary-cloud-terminology#subscription).
+Azure Sandbox is a collection of inter-dependent [cloud computing](https://azure.microsoft.com/overview/what-is-cloud-computing) configurations for implementing common [Microsoft Azure](https://azure.microsoft.com/overview/what-is-azure/) services on a single [subscription](https://learn.microsoft.com/azure/azure-glossary-cloud-terminology#subscription).
 Collectively these configurations provide a flexible and cost effective sandbox environment useful for experimenting with various Azure services and capabilities.
-Depending upon your Azure offer type and region, a fully provisioned #AzureSandbox environment costs approximately $50 USD / day.
+Depending upon your Azure offer type and region, a fully provisioned AzureSandbox environment costs approximately $50 USD / day.
 These costs can be further reduced by stopping / deallocating virtual machines when not in use, or by skipping optional configurations that you do not plan to use.

 ## Architecture

 ![diagram](./azuresandbox.drawio.svg)

+## Components

+You can deploy all the sandbox configurations, or just the ones you need, including:

+- Shared services virtual network, bastion and Active Directory domain controller
+- Application virtual network, Windows Server jumpbox, Linux jumpbox and Azure Files share
+- SQL Server virtual machine
+- Azure SQL Database
+- Azure Database for MySQL Flexible Server
+- Azure Virtual WAN and point-to-site VPN

+### Deploy the sandbox

+The following prerequisites must be in place in order to deploy your sandbox environment:

+- Identify an Azure Active Directory tenant
+- Identify an Azure subscription
+- Create Azure RBAC role assignment
+- Create a service principal
+- Configure your client environment

+See [prerequisites](https://github.com/Azure-Samples/azuresandbox#prerequisites) to prepare for a sandbox deployment.
+See [Perform Default Sandbox Deployment](https://github.com/Azure-Samples/azuresandbox#perform-default-sandbox-deployment) to get started deploying your AzureSandbox environment.

-## Workflow
+## Experiments

+Have you ever wanted to experiment with a particular Azure service or capability but got blocked by all the foundational pre-requisites required in order to do so?
+This is where a sandbox environment can really accelerate your project by provisioning many of the mundane core infrastructure components so you can focus on just the serivces or capabilities you need to work with.

 - Connect to Windows Jumpbox VM from the Internet
   - Option 1: Internet facing access using a Web browser and Azure Bastion